 What to consider when choosing your MS medication

-- Take time deciding whether to take a medication and which one
+- Take time deciding whether to take an MS medication and which one

 - Don’t let anyone rush you.
 MS management is a long-term proposition, and there is usually time to make this important decision after careful reflection

 - Read widely about the various options.
 Information from other MS charities as well as online forums such as the OMS forum can be helpful in finding out what others have experienced with a particular medication

 - Consider changing a medication if it is not working, or if the side effects are too hard to tolerate.
 The next drug may suit you better